Area Plan on Aging: Update Process

 2016–2019 Planning Now Underway

-ADS is now seeking input on the plan for 2016 through 2019.
-You can help by attending a forum and/or by completing an online or print survey (click here or scroll down for print options).
+ADS is seeking input on the Area Plan on Aging for King County, 2016–2019.
+You can help by attending a forum (see below) and/or by completing an online or print survey (click here or scroll down for print options).

 Several public forums are planned that will help inform development of specific sections of the 2016–2019 Area Plan on Aging for Seattle-King County and neighboring counties:

 3607 122nd Avenue East, Edgewood (map it)